CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

 ## Introduction

-At this point you have a chatbot that can query the hotel brochures.
+At this point, you have a chatbot that can query the hotel brochures.
 In this Challenge, you will integrate the chatbot into the updated Contoso Hotel application.

 ## Challenge Objectives: